cristivlas/shmy/README.md

 The expression ```echo 2 + 2``` is evaluated as ```(echo 2) + 2```, due to the low precedence of the addition operator.
 It is recommended to always use parentheses, as in ```echo (2 + 2)```, to ensure correct evaluation.

-For more detailed information or specific use cases, refer to the original source code and accompanying comments.
+For more detailed information or specific use cases, refer to the source code and examples in the repo at: https://github.com/cristivlas/shmy